 Here is a look at what happens if a construction worker gets hurt.

 The Worker Obtains Medical Treatment for Their Injuries

-However, even if the worker does not believe they are seriously injured, they should still seek treatment for all injuries.
-This ensures the injury is not more serious than believed and provides medical documentation of the injury.
+However, even if the worker does not believe he or she is seriously injured, it is still important to seek treatment for all injuries.
+This ensures the injury is not more serious than initially thought and provides medical documentation of the injury.

 Can the Worker Pick Their Physician?

 Each state has laws regarding whether a worker injured in a job-related accident can choose their physician.
 In Michigan, for example, the injured worker’s employer may pick the physician that treats the worker for the first 28 days of treatment.
 If treatment is ongoing after that point, the worker can choose where they obtain treatment.
 If the worker decides to change physicians, they must provide written notice to their employer and their workers’ compensation insurer.

 You File a Claim

 Workers are required to report their injury as soon as possible to the employer.
 The employer must then file a claim with the provider of their workers’ compensation policy.
 If the employer refuses to file the claim, the injured worker can make a claim within two years of the date of the injury.